Diet in Scrabble and Meaning

 1. (archaic) folk, people

-2. (Belgium, archaic) The combined Flemish, Dutch and Afrikaner people
+2. (Belgium, archaic) the combined Flemish, Dutch and Afrikaner people

 Related terms

-• diedenweg, diets, diets maken
+• diedenweg, diets maken

 • Diets, Dietsland, Platdiets